 Joe and Belkis Denton; Tree of Life / Arbol de la Vida

 Youth discipleship, feeding program, childrens home (open in 2016), hosting and mentoring mission teams, education/technical training, agriculture and community development projects, artisanal cooperative, psych hospital visitation, public school ministry, general evangelism.

 Our Guatemala Base serves the physically and spiritually orphaned through meeting practical needs such as shoe distribution and stove installation.
 In this, we hope to reach, disciple, and mobilize youth who are hungry for hope.
 We host CGA students and Adventures short-term mission trips, as well as send out locals on missions throughout their own country.

 Our vision is to glorify God by loving Jesus above all things and making disciples of Jesus among Native Americans, former drug and alcohol abusers, ex-convicts, and others that live on the margins of society.

 Student sponsorship program overseeing 260 sponsored children in four different villages; offering tutoring, discipleship and support to students and their families.
-New Song also offers a University sponsorship program, runs a sunday school program for 200 children, and a youth group for students age 13-19.
-They are currently currently working towards starting a foster home for children in Chichigalpa.
+New Song also offers a University sponsorship program, a Sunday school program for 200 children, and a youth group for students age 13-19.
+They are currently working towards starting a foster home for children in Chichigalpa.